-This Future Land Use designation comprises approximately 230 acres.
-The amount of land identified as Private Group Uses represents 10.25% of the total land area within Palm Beach (Table 1-1).
-Appropriate uses include low intensity private clubs, golf and country clubs, houses of worship, museums and noncommercial recreation-type or cultural uses at a scale and intensity intended to primarily serve the needs of Town residents.
-The designation of a property for Private Group Use on the Future Land Use Plan Map recognizes the current use of the property and further, indicates that such properties may also be appropriate for residential or commercial development.
+The Plan designates approximately 219 acres of land for this use.
+Appropriate uses include low intensity private clubs, golf and country clubs, houses of worship, museums and noncommercial recreation-type or cultural uses at a scale and intensity intended to primarily serve the needs of Town persons.
+The designation of a property for Private Group Use on the Future Land Use Plan Map recognizes the current use of the property; and, further, indicates that such properties may also be appropriate for residential or commercial development.
 The Zoning Ordinance is the tool which indicates those uses which are specifically allowed or prohibited.
 Nonconforming buildings or structures unintentionally damaged or destroyed, such as by fire or other casualty, act of terrorism, war or act of God or nature may exceed what is permitted in this land use category and the land development regulations if rebuilt at the same density and/or intensity, on the same footprint and to the same size and configuration as those nonconforming buildings or structures being replaced.
-Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in Code Sections 18-237 and 18-238, land development regulations.
+Actual construction to replace, restore or reconstruct the nonconforming building or structure shall commence within the time frame outlined in the land development regulations.